The trace of the canonical module: Introduction

 We call $R$ {\em nearly Gorenstein}, if $\mm\subseteq \tr(\omega_R)$.
 Thus $R$ is nearly Gorenstein but not Gorenstein, if and only if $\tr(\omega_R)=\mm$.
 We would like to understand how much this class differs from the Gorenstein one, and compare it with related concepts like almost Gorenstein, in the sense of \cite{BF} and \cite{GTT}.
 Using a result of Teter, in \cite[Corollary 2.2]{HunekeVraciu} Huneke and Vraciu showed that quotients $R$ of Gorenstein artinian local rings by their socle satisfy the condition $\mm\subseteq \tr(\omega_R)$.
 They also classified the $\mm$-primary monomial ideals $I$ in a polynomial ring $S$ such that $S/I$ is of small type and it is nearly Gorenstein, see \cite[Example 4.3, Theorem 4.5]{HunekeVraciu}.

-In this paper, after proving general statements about $\tr(\omega_R)$ and how it can be computed, we apply these results to study the nearly Gorenstein property for several classes of algebras, including the ones of Veronese type, Segre products, Hibi rings, or one dimensional rings, with a focus on the toric case.
+In this paper, after proving general statements about $\tr(\omega_R)$ and how it can be computed, we apply these results to study the nearly Gorenstein property for several classes of algebras, including the ones of Veronese type, Segre products, Hibi rings, or one dimensional rings.